About the Challenge

 Where are the gaps?
 Where is there duplication of data due to a different system producing the data?
 For example, there is some bike rack data that was provided via City of Sydney, but we know there is a lot more out there in terms of actual data as well as uncollected data.

-Personalise data results to logged in users
+How could you help us personalise data results to logged in users?

 Using Machine Learning or Artificial Intelligence, how can you provide more customised data results to Open Data users?

-Applications opened on Wednesday 18th November 2020
+Applications opened on Tuesday 17th November 2020

-The Virtual Information Session was held on Wednesday 25th November 2020 at 1pm via Zoom
+The virtual Information Session was held on Wednesday 25th November 2020 at 1pm via Zoom

-Applications close on Monday 7th December 2020 at 11:59pm
+Applications closed on Monday 7th December 2020 at 11:59pm

-Finalists are notified before Christmas 2020
+Finalists were notified before Christmas 2020